![]() |

 Functional group suffix

-This is added to the end of the name based on the principle functional
+This is added to the end of the name based on the principal functional

 group.